-Today marks the end of caesarean awareness month.
-There's a good reason why its taken me until the very last day to acknowledge this.
-On a personal level caesarean birth wasn't something I wanted to acknowledge, as to me this meant failure.
+April is caesarean awareness month.
+There’s a good reason why it took me until the very last day to acknowledge it.
+On a personal level caesarean birth wasn’t something I wanted to acknowledge, as to me this meant failure.
 My failure.

 I want to be very clear here that this in no way means that I believe that those who have had a caesarean birth are failures.
 To choose to lay on an operating table and have a skilled obstetrician cut you open and bring your baby earthside is, I feel, an act of pure maternal love.
 I’ve met lots and lots of people who’s baby ended up being born by caesarean and the way that each one of them feels about this is different.
 Some have chosen it as their preferred mode of birth in pregnancy and are confident it is the right choice for them.
 For others a situation arises in labour which means that a caesarean is deemed as the safest choice and necessary to save the mother or her baby and they are still coming to terms with this.
 However your baby comes into the world and however you feel about it is valid.

 I want to tell you my experience now.
 Its taken me almost 3 years to get to this point.
 Where I feel at peace about how my little boy came into the world.
 I used to describe his birth as traumatic and its taken me such as long time to figure out why I felt that way.

 I was a midwife when I became pregnant so I knew all about labour and birth and I quickly started putting things in place to have the birth of my dreams.
 I hired an amazing doula, Vanessa, to support both my husband and I, and I was gifted a birthing pool from a wonderful friend, Gemma.
 I wrote my birth plan, made my ‘birthing nest’ in our spare bedroom and started to look forward to giving birth in the comfort of my own home.
 I was a healthy first time mum and with a healthy baby on board-I though I had covered every base and things would go according to plan.